fission/docs.fission.io/docs/content/en/docs/languages/_index.md

     * You are **NOT** allowed to specify which entrypoint to load in if there are multiple entrypoint in the file.

 * v2
-    * The function code can be placed in a directory or having multiple entry point in a single file.
+    * The function code can be placed in a directory or having multiple entry points in a single file.
     * **Load function by specific entry point**.
 (For the v2 interface, the function may not work if no entry point is provided.)
     * Support downloading necessary dependencies and source code compilation.
 (Optional)